MoonLight693/Mini-Project/README.md

+# Mini-Project
-# Mini-Project to include 3 teams html assignments and have it submitted and on the VM under a Team1 folder.
+Assignment was to include 3 teams html assignments and have it submitted and on the VM under a Team1 folder.